3scale/apisonator/docs/features.md

 Apisonator aggregates usage stats by the same periods used for rate-limiting, except for minute.
 It aggregates data by {service, metric} and also {service, application, metric}.
-This allows external system to query the usage for a given month, year, etc. efficiently.
+This allows an external system to query the usage for a given month, year, etc. efficiently.

 ## Aggregation of response codes

 Apisonator also aggregates response codes using the same periods used to aggregate usage stats.
-These response codes are the ones returned by the upstream API and are sent to Apisonator via APIcast or other integration mechanism (Istio adapter, Java plugin, etc.).
+These response codes are the ones returned by the upstream API and are sent to Apisonator via APIcast or other integration mechanisms (Istio adapter, Java plugin, etc.).

 ## Quotas